scrapy/scrapy/docs/topics/settings.rst

 Default: ``None``

-Full path of a given Twisted reactor, for instance:
+Import path of a given Twisted reactor, for instance:
 :class:`twisted.internet.asyncioreactor.AsyncioSelectorReactor`.

 Scrapy will install this reactor if no other is installed yet, such as when